On the topology of the inverse limit of a branched covering over a Riemann surface

-Now we will introduce certain Algebraic structures, which are used to compute local topological invariants of the Plaque Inverse Limits.
-The set of all binary sequences with the below four points is a Boolean Algebra. \begin{itemize} \item the operations $\vee$ and $\wedge$ defined by performing the binary \textbf{or} and \textbf{and} operations, respectively, in each coordinate of the sequences; \item a partial order $\le$ on the sequences defined by: $b\le a$ if $a\vee b=a$; \item with the order above, there is a minimal element $(0,0,0,...)$ and a maximal element $(1,1,1,...)$; \item the negation operation $\neg$, which interchanges 0 and 1 in every entry of the binary sequence; \end{itemize} Two binary sequences are considered almost equal if they differ only in a finite amount of places.
-Being almost equal, is an equivalence relation.
-It respects the $\vee$, $\wedge$, $\neg$ operations, the partial order $\le$ and the minimal and maximal elements. \begin{defin} The set $I$ is the Boolean Algebra of all classes of almost equal binary sequences, equipped with the $\vee$ and $\wedge$ operations which are defined as follows: and
+\begin{proof} For all $i=1,2,...$ let $q_i=10deg(f_i)$.
+Take any $q_1$ nonempty, pairwise disjoint, simply connected open sets $U_1(1),...,U_1(q_1)$ in $S_1$, which do not contain any images of the critical points of $f_1$.
+Then, for each $U_1(i)$, there are $deg(f_1)$ pairwise disjoint, simply connected, open sets in $S_2$ which map onto $U_1(i)$ by $f_1$.
+Amongst these $deg(f_1)\cdot q_1=10(deg(f_1))^2$ open pre-image sets in $S_2$, at least $10(deg(f_1))^2-2(deg(f_2)-1)$ do not contain any images of the critical points of $f_2$.
+Since $deg(f_1)\ge 2$, we obtain $10(deg(f_1))^2-2(deg(f_2)-1)\ge 10(deg(f_1))^2-4deg(f_1)+2\ge 20deg(f_1) \ge10deg(f_2)=q_2$.
+So, amongst these pre-images we can select $q_2$ open, simply connected, pre-images $U_2(1),...,U_2(q_2)$, which do not contain any images of the critical points of $f_2$.
+Repeating this process an infinite number of times produces at least one non-empty, open, simply connected set in $S_\infty$, which contains no critical points of any $f_i$. \end{proof} Now we introduce certain algebraic structures, which are used to compute local invariants of the Plaque Inverse Limits.
+The set of all binary sequences, equipped with the below listed structures, is a Boolean algebra: \begin{itemize} \item the operations $\vee$ and $\wedge$, defined by performing the binary operations \textbf{or} and \textbf{and}, respectively, in each coordinate of the sequences; \item a partial order $\le$ on the sequences, defined by: $b\le a$ if and only if $a\vee b=a$.
+This is equivalent to defining $b\le a$ if and only if every entry of $b$ is less than or equal to the corresponding entry of $a$; \item with the order above, there is a minimal element $(0,0,0,...)$ and a maximal element $(1,1,1,...)$; \item the negation operation $\neg$, which interchanges 0 and 1 in every coordinate of the binary sequence. \end{itemize} Two binary sequences are called \textit{almost equal} if they differ only in a finite number of places.
+This ``almost equality" is an equivalence relation.
+Additionally, it respects the $\vee$, $\wedge$, $\neg$ operations, the partial order $\le$, and the minimal and maximal elements.

+\begin{defin} The set $I$ is the Boolean algebra of all classes of almost equal binary sequences, equipped with the $\vee$ and $\wedge$ operations which are defined as follows: and